User Management

 <summary>Non-Single-Sign-On Users used for the AccessNow account configuration</summary>

 For channel partners who cannot use their customers' Single Sign-On (SSO) to access AccessNow, there is an option to use non-SSO accounts.
-It is advised that these accounts be used temporarily and only on an exception basis.\
+These accounts should be used temporarily and only as an exception.\

 \

-**All non-SSO users are required to configure and use two factor authentication.**
+**All non-SSO users must configure and use two-factor authentication.**

 {% hint style="danger" %}